john-hen/demo-MkDocstrings/docs/overview.md

 ## First steps

 This is a section inside the Overview chapter.
-We did not need to mark it as a possible link target, MkDocs creates header anchors automatically.
+We did not need to mark it as a possible link target, MkDocs [creates header anchors automatically][linking] via Python-Markdown's [Table of Contents] extension.

 Here is a code example:
 ```python